rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 1. Go over backstories make sure everyone is comfortable with their character.
 2. Cover goals rules and make sure everyone understands their goals.
 3. Explain their location refer to [Locations](obsidian://open?vault=Obsidian.Vault&file=Locations)
-4. The party probably meets at a tavern named The Bleeding Heart
+4. The party meets at a tavern named The Bleeding Heart, their specified meeting place according to a message received yesterday morning.
+5. Allow adventure towards <span style="color:#ff0000">Aortas Workshop</span> or wherever they choose to wander.
+6. Arrive at opportunity where they hear the town c
 ---
 The Bleeding Heart
 A small three story log rancher with high rooves and stained glass windows.
 The Foundation of the building look burned, it is next to a Helix with a sign of a cartoon heart impaled by a couple slug like creatures (Bluefly).
 There is a stable in near proximity to the barn and Tavern with the sign on it.
 Inside you can see a few tables a large smokeless green fire.
 A few rooms are available for rent in the upstairs of the structure.